CALIFORNIA

 Service Area: an 8 county region in Central California

-Program Established: The DeafBlind Services program was established in May, 2000, which includes the DeafBlind Support Group (DBSG).
-This group continues to meet the second Wednesday of each month.
+Program Established: The DeafBlind Services program was established in May 2000, which includes the DeafBlind Support Group (DBSG).
+This group meets on the second Saturday of each month.

 Funding Sources: The services provided specifically to the DeafBlind community include case management, SSP services, SSP training, and DBSG monthly socials.
 The DeafBlind Services Program received a one-year, non-renewable grant from the Department of Rehabilitation in 2005 to provide paid SSP services.
 The SSP program is currently operating on a volunteer basis.
 SSPs are recruited from several sources: the Interpreter Training Program at California State University Fresno, Certified Deaf Interpreters, Community Interpreters, ASL students, and family members of those who are DeafBlind.
 Tools used for recruitment include the DHHSC’s DeafBee on the website, DHHSC’s social media platforms, class presentations at the local colleges/universities, word-of-mouth, and annual workshops.

-Eligibility: There are no set criteria but those receiving services.
+Eligibility: There are no set criteria for those receiving services.
 Those who provide SSP services are required to participate in SSP trainings.

 Number of Individuals Served: average 5-10 individuals per month